 The possibility of easy short-term returns

 The analysis shows that the median and average holding periods when investors withdraw are about five years, which is no different than holding periods for conventional private equity and venture capital firms.
-The transactions produced a wide range of returns, regardless of holding period.
+The transactions produced a wide range of returns, regardless of the holding period.
 From another point of view, it also implies that social enterprises with strong business models do not need long hold periods to generate shareholder value.

 The arrival of conventional funds